-We extend our analysis on households' agricultural income (as assumed to have direct impact through repeated flooding) by further investigating their relationship with rural (defining reliance on agriculture), formal education and ownership of land.20 Agricultural income (crop and non-crop) are found to drop significantly for rainfall-based affected households (B).
+We extend our analysis on households agricultural income (as assumed to have direct impact through repeated flooding) by further investigating their relationship with rural (defining reliance on agriculture), formal education and ownership of land.
+Agricultural incomes (crop and non-crop) are found to drop significantly for rainfall-based affected households (B).
 Crop income is also found to decrease in higher magnitude in both self and non-self-reported cases (but not significant).
-The interesting thing to note here is that, crop income had increased quite significantly (around 5.6 percent more) compared to the mean for treatment group A impacting on total income as well.
+The interesting thing to note here is that, crop income had increased quite significantly (around 5.6% more) compared to the mean for treatment group A impacting on total income as well.

-(b) Consumption / Expenditure
+(b) Consumption/expenditure

-We report impact estimates of various expenditure categories i.e. food, non-food, crop, non-crop, agricultural input, education and health for non-self- and self-reported treatment groups in table 2.
-Our results show a significant decline of around 1 percent compared to the mean in total expenditure per capita (i.e. drop by approx. BDT 14,742) for treatment group B (non-self-reported) being consistent with previous literatures (e.g. Dercon, 2004; Auffret, 2003; Asiimwe and Mpuga, 2007; Jha, 2006; Shoji, 2010; Foltz et al. 2013).
-Interestingly, treatment group A (self-reported) reveal a positive impact on total expenditure due to flooding.
-This result could also be justified by coping strategies, safety net and micro-credit borrowing by households.21 Our focal categories i.e. crop and agricultural input expenditures (as we assume these categories are directly related to rainfall shocks and flood) show negative impacts for rainfall-based affected households'.
-This evidence, however demonstrates significant decrease in agricultural input expenditure in particular.
-Food and non-food expenditures are found to decrease in treatment groups -A and B. However, although both categories show sign consistencies, non-food expenditures are found to be statistically significant for treatment group B. This observation is found to aggravate in further investigations associated with the interactions.
-This decrease in nonfood spending is particularly of concern as it implies the possibility that disasters prevent longer-term investments and therefore trap households in cycles of poorer education and health outcomes and persistent poverty (Karim and Noy, 2016b).
-These evidences turn out to be interesting when we extend our analysis by further investigating the relationship with rural, formal education and landownership of households'.22 Interestingly, we find that crop expenditure increases significantly for self-reported treatment group (A) (estimated BDT 21,798) whereas non-crop expenditure per capita significantly increases (estimated approx. BDT 37,026) for both rainfall-based and self-reported treatment group (C).
+We report impact estimates of various expenditure categories i.e., food, non-food, crop, non-crop, agricultural input, education, and health for non-self- and self-reported treatment groups in Table 2.
+Our results show a significant decline of around 1% compared to the mean in total expenditure per capita (i.e., drop by approx. BDT 14,742) for treatment group B (non-self-reported) being consistent with previous literatures (e.g., Asiimwe &

+Mpuga, 2007; Auffret, 2003; Dercon, 2004; Foltz, Gars, Özdogan, Simane, & Zaitchik, 2013; Jha, 2006; Shoji, 2010).
+Our focal categories i.e., crop and agricultural input expenditures (as we assume these categories are directly related to rainfall shocks and flood) show negative impacts for rainfall-based affected households.
+This evidence, however demonstrates a significant decrease in agricultural input expenditure in particular.
+Food and non-food expenditures are found to decrease in treatment groups - A and B. However, although both categories show sign consistencies, non-food expenditures are found to be statistically significant for treatment group B. This observation is found to aggravate in further investigations associated with the interactions.
+This decrease in non-food spending is particularly of concern as it implies the possibility that disasters prevent longer term investments and therefore trap households in cycles of poorer education and health outcomes and persistent poverty (Karim & Noy, 2016b).
+These evidences turn out to be interesting when we extend our analysis by further investigating the relationship with rural, formal education, and landownership of households.
+20 Interestingly, we find that crop expenditure increases significantly for self-reported treatment group (A) (estimated BDT 21,798) whereas non-crop expenditure per capita significantly increases (estimated approx. BDT 37,026) for both rainfall-based and self-reported treatment group